 To avoid undesirable separation caused by an inappropriate inclusion of temporary variables into the role separation criteria, our implemented system uses two rules to identify variables that are the roots of data structures.
-If an object o is reachable from variables x and y that point to objects $o_x$ and $o_y$ respectively, and $o_x$ is reachable from y but $o_y$ is not reachable from x, then we exclude x from the role separation criteria.
-Alternatively, if $o_x$ is reachable from y, $o_y$ is reachable from y, and the reference y was created before the reference x, we exclude x from the criteria.
+If an object o is reachable from variables x and y that point to objects o_x and o_y respectively, and o_x is reachable from y but o_y is not reachable from x, then we exclude x from the role separation criteria.
+Alternatively, if o_x is reachable from y, o_y is reachable from x, and the reference y was created before the reference x, we exclude x from the criteria.